-- Cleaning your hands with a hand sanitizer or soap and water is the best way to stop the spread of VRE. - If you are in the hospital, you may need Contact Precautions (isolation) and will need follow up laboratory testing. - Always remember to tell your doctor, nurses, dentist, paramedics or other care providers that you may have VRE.
+- Cleaning your hands with alcohol based hand rub or soap and water is the best way to stop the spread of VRE. - If you are in the hospital, you may need Contact Precautions and follow-up checks. - Always remember to tell your doctor, nurses, dentist, paramedics or other care providers that you may have VRE.

-For more information visit:
+For more information